foodiecravings/foodiecravings.github.io/index.md

 $ meteor npm run start
 ```

-Finally, run this last line to import a package one of our features require:
+Finally, run this last line to import a package for one of our features requirements:

 ```
 $ npm install react-image-fallback